andipeng/Terrorist-Classification/README.md

-# An Integrated Machine Learning Approach To Studying Terrorism
+# An Integrated Machine Learning Approach to Studying Terrorism

 This project investigates an integrated machine learning ap-proach for classification and analysis of global terrorist activity.